Thank you for visiting. We welcomeyour comments about our web site. Please sign our guest book below.

 Throughout the year, the New England Unit holds educational symposia, meetings and workshops on herbal topics.
 These are held at Elm Bank, as well as other locations.
 Our meetings are generally held during the day, during the week, to accommodate the distances members travel.

 We hold an annual Herb Plant Sale at Elm Bank in Wellesley, MA.
-Our plant sale was traditionally held the day before Mother's Day (in May), but we might be doing something a little different this year.
+Our plant sale was traditionally held the day before Mother's Day (in early May), but we're doing something a little different this year.
 Our plant sale will be held on May 16 in conjunction with Mass Hort's Gardener's Fair, and will include garden tours and activities for the kids!
-Sign up by March 10 to get a post card reminder for next year's plant sale, by filling out this form.
+Sign up by March 10 to get a post card reminder for our 2015 herb plant sale, by filling out this form.

 If you have a sincere interest in herbs, and feel you can actively participate in the activities of the Unit, consider joining us.
 This is a volunteer organization which relies on its members for help and support.
 The membership application form is available here: About Us/Membership.

 The love of gardening is a seed that once sown never dies, but always grows and grows to an enduring and ever-increasing source of happiness.